Senate moves to establish Nigeria Mineral Corporation

 By Ignatius Okorocha

-The Senate on Tuesday, passed for second reading a Bill to establish the Nigerian Mineral Development Corporation to address the challenges of Internally Generated Revenue (IGR) currently facing state Governments in Nigeria.
+The Senate has passed for second reading a Bill to establish the Nigerian Mineral Development Corporation to address the challenges of Internally Generated Revenue (IGR) currently facing state Governments in Nigeria.

 This followed the presentation of a lead debate on the general principles of the Bill by the sponsor Sen. Umaru Tanko Al-Makura (APC-Nasarawa) during Tuesday’s plenary.